"Why the Hell isn't this on DVD yet?" -- Number 37

 Railroad man Tucker draws the ire of steamboat owner Cabot, first by winning a lucrative mail contract from the stage line, then by winning wealthy Mara's heart away from Cabot.
 Sensing that the railroad will next be taking business from his boats, Cabot tries to halt progress by bribing Tuck's subordinate Wills and smuggling whiskey to the railroad workers.
 Meanwhile, Tuck convinces Mara's father (Withers) to invest in the railroad, and exotic French-educated Keokuk princess Booth tries to woo Tucker away from Mara.
 Cabot's attempts to thwart the growth of the railroad turn into a personal vendetta against Tucker, as he challenges Tuck to a formal duel, then turns to direct sabotage.

-Tucker is forceful and seems to relish playing an extroverted hero for a change.
+Tucker seems to relish playing an extroverted hero for a change.
 Unfortunately the script is one of the lesser efforts from Grant, who also wrote SANDS OF IWO JIMA and countless other John Wayne vehicles.
 There's too much stilted dialogue, and it's impossible to believe that Cabot got to the engagement stage with Mara given that neither she nor Withers can even stand him in the beginning.
 Booth is unconvincing as a French-Native American princess, and the use of rear screen projection is distracting in a few key scenes.